 The sole project of the Recreation Commission is the rehabilitation of the existing structure and immediate property of the former YMCA camp located on Main Street.
 The town has recently acquired this property and these renovations are anticipated to broaden the potential uses of the facility.
-The cost is anticipated at \$45,000 with \$40,000 available in an existing capital reserve fund and an additional \$5,000 raised in donations.
-The project is programmed for 2010.
+The cost was anticipated at \$50,000.
+The project was commenced in 2010.
+As the project progressed an additional \$30,000 is required and will be requested at Town Meeting 2011.